jonmountjoy/heroku-force-workbook-demo/README.md

 * Under "Connected Apps" click "New"
   * Give the app a name, API name, and email address.
   * Enable "Enable OAuth Settings"
-  * For "Callback URL" give `http://localhost:5000/auth/salesforce/callback`
+  * For "Callback URL" provide the callback URL of your running app.
   * Give the app "Full access" scope
   * The "Consumer Key" and "Consumer Secret" values should be placed in the `.env` file as above.